Chorus/DynamicsDocs/docs/RCM/RCMworkflow.md

 ## Posting Cost Share Payments

-Remits can be set as cost share remits to pay up the Cost Share Oustanding (cost share balance) on claims and claim lines, rather than the Total Outstanding (payer balance).
+Remits can be set as cost share remits to pay up the Cost Share Outstanding (cost share balance) on claims and claim lines, rather than the Total Outstanding (payer balance).

 Cost Share Remits can be used in the following scenarios:
 - [Create manual remits](../RCM/Remits.md/#create-a-manual-remit) to represent patient payments that pay up cost share balances.